imsdev/ims-devops-create-db/README.md

   * (Coming soon) DDL commands to create the IMS sample database
 * `\zOSMF`
   * (Coming soon) zOSMF workflow to create the IMS sample database

+## Steps for creating IMS sample database

+This repository provides 3 options for creating the IMS sample Insurance database:
+* DDL
+* z/OS MF
+* Gen

+### Steps for using DDL

+### Steps for using z/OS MF

+### Steps for using Gen

+#### Set up the Insurance database DBD and PSB definitions
+There are two DBDs and two PSBs to be generated.
+The source of these are `DBsource` folder.
+Use your standard DBDGEN process for the INSURDB and INSURDX databases, and your standard PSBGEN process for the DEMOLOAD and DEMO01 PSBs.

+Once the DBDs and PSBs have been genned, perform an ACBGEN to add them to your Application Control Block library.
+If you are using the IMS Catalog, these definitions can be optionally loaded into the Catalog during the ACBGEN process, or later if desired.

+#### Define the database to DBRC
+The DEMODBRC member contains the JCL and statements to define the Insurance databases to DBRC.
+You need to tailor this job with the names of the IMS datasets used in your environment.

+#### Define the database data sets and load the database
+The DEMODEF member contains the JCL and parameters to
+1. Define the VSAM datasets used for the Insurance database
+2. Initially load and then delete a dummy segment to the Insurance database
+3. Load segments into the Insurance database.
+You will need to tailor this job with the names of the IMS datasets used in your environment.
+If you make a mistake, the job deletes any database data sets that were previously allocated, so you can run it multiple times if needed.